 Even further afield you find five groups, each given a different letter.
 One of our favorites was Group Q with its twin pyramids.
 Group R at Tikal also has twin pyramids.
 The only other known Mayan site with twin pyramids is Yaxha.

-Though they weren’t Mayans and they lived more than 600 miles way, experts believe that the rulers of Teotihuacan, near what is now Mexico City, taught inhabitants of Tikal how to use spears (instead of hand-to-hand combat) and that helped Tikal dominate the Mundo Maya, control other Mayan cities and sustain a peak population of 60,000.
+Though they weren’t Mayans and they lived more than 600 miles (965 km) way, experts believe that the rulers of Teotihuacan, near what is now Mexico City, taught inhabitants of Tikal how to use spears (instead of hand-to-hand combat) and that helped Tikal dominate the Mundo Maya, control other Mayan cities and sustain a peak population of 60,000.

-Our video, below, gives a sense of Tikal’s Grand Plaza in morning mist followed by the epic views you get from the top of Temple IV.
+Our video, below, gives a sense of Tikal’s Grand Plaza in the morning mist followed by the epic views you get from the top of Temple IV.

 The end of the Mayan calendar